808Boss/808/README.md

 # 808 Official Development Repository
 # From PPC Peercoin

 sha256 pos/pow
 808% pos apr
 8.08 days

-port 8087
-rpc port 8085

-This text will be updated.

-This is a coin take-over, with just one goal: Get 808 coin back to life!
+This is a coin take-over, with just one goal: Get 808 coin back to life, because this coin was almost dead...
+In a few weeks we will launch 808coin.net.

 Always wanted to in a crypto team?
 Then this is something for you!
 We are looking for developers, marketeers, webdesigners and so on, to build an amazing community and get this coin started!